YoshiTsukasaki/CoVSTii/README.md

 -Choose 'perspective transorm.py' in Py file to call on front panel in LabVIEW.
 -Click white arrow buttom in upper left of application.
 -Open reference movies in 'Please select Ref data' dialog.
 Note: File name should include 'Ch1-4' and all data should be in same folder.
 The only AVI file is available for this software.
-To test software, please use sample movies n the GitHub releases pages ('Sample-Ch1.avi', 'Sample-Ch2.avi', 'Sample-Ch4.avi').
+To test software, please use sample movies of the GitHub releases pages ('Sample-Ch1.avi', 'Sample-Ch2.avi', 'Sample-Ch4.avi').
 -Stabilization results will appear into the folder with reference movies file.